enze-chen/mi-book-2021/week_2/10/day_10.md

 - We will start the day with morning scrum on Zoom at 9:00AM.
 - Austin will be speaking on Zoom (same link) from 10:00AM to 11:00AM.
 - We will convene for a check-in on Zoom at 1:00PM.
-- Enze will hold drop-in OH from 2:00PM to 3:00PM on Zoom. 🌱
 - We will convene for a quick debrief on Zoom at 3:00PM.